 1. Wetsuits fit Tight.
 While they shouldn’t be painful or cut-off circulation, be aware that a new wetsuit might just be one of the tighter things you’ve ever tried to put on.
 After all, the same neoprene that is used in a wetsuit is also used to make orthopedic braces — designed to restrict movement!
-If you are a runner, think of how compression tights fit — they should be snug with some pressure but not to the point where you lose range of motion.
+If you are a runner, think of how compression socks fit — they are supposed to be snug with some pressure, but not to the point where you lose range of motion.
 Keep in mind that neoprene stretches when it gets wet, and also stretches with use over time.
 If you’re in doubt about what size is correct or in between sizes, go with the snugger wetsuit.
 Trust us — it will feel weird at first, but you do not want your wetsuit to have folds or air pockets in it while you try to swim fast.
 If a wetsuit was not tight, it would not serve the purpose of keeping you warm and improving your buoyancy.

 2. Pull it up.
 A proper fitting suit should not be too roomy in the crotch area.
 The first thing to do when trying on a wetsuit for fit is to pull the suit up so it’s snug between the legs.
 Only then should you take an assessment of leg and arm length and shoulder comfort.
 Putting a wetsuit on is a process that takes a few minutes — don’t try to do it in a hurry, and make sure you pull up and up to create as much space throughout as possible.
 If you are putting a wetsuit on during race morning, don’t be afraid to find someone who can help you do some of the final pulling on the wetsuit, and then zip it up for you (remember, it zips in the back).